MerajSayed22/CountriesExplorer/README.md

 bash
 Copy code
 npm start
-Open your browser and navigate to http://localhost:3000 to view the app.
+Open your browser and navigate to http://localhost:3000 to view the app.</p>

-Technologies Used
+<bold>Technologies Used</bold>

-React: Frontend library for building user interfaces.
+<p>React: Frontend library for building user interfaces.</p>
-React Router DOM: For dynamic routing and navigation.
+<p>React Router DOM: For dynamic routing and navigation.</p>
-CSS: For styling the application.
+<p>CSS: For styling the application.</p>
-Axios: For making API requests (if applicable).
+<p>Fetch: For making API requests.</p>
-React Hooks: To manage state and lifecycle methods.
+<p>React Hooks: To manage state and lifecycle methods.</p>

-How to Use
+<bold>How to Use</bold>

-Upon loading the app, you will see a grid of country cards.
+<p>Upon loading the app, you will see a grid of country cards.</p>
-Use the search bar to filter countries by name.
+<p>Use the search bar to filter countries by name.</p>
-Click on the sorting options to organize the countries based on your preferences.
+<p>Click on the sorting options to organize the countries based on your preferences.</p>
-Click on any country card to view detailed information such as population, area, languages, and more.
+<p>Click on any country card to view detailed information such as population, area, languages, and more.</p>

-Routing
+<bold>Routing</bold>
-This app utilizes React Router DOM for navigation between different country detail pages.
-Each country card is linked to its own route, ensuring a seamless user experience.
+<p>This app utilizes React Router DOM for navigation between different country detail pages.
+Each country card is linked to its own route, ensuring a seamless user experience.</p>

-Contributing
+<bold>Contributing</bold>
-Contributions are welcome!
-If you have suggestions for improvements or new features, please fork the repository and submit a pull request.
+<p>Contributions are welcome!
+If you have suggestions for improvements or new features, please fork the repository and submit a pull request.</p>